 Each youngster receives his own tailor-made rehabilitation program, combining a school vocational/academic program and a personal empowerment program.

-The youngsters learn in classrooms located in the residential facility and participate in a range of enjoyable and challenging activities.
+The youngsters learn in a SPECIAL EDUCATION SCHOOL THAT OPERATES in the residential facility and participate in a range of enjoyable and challenging activities.
 Once a week they visit a therapeutic horse riding farm where they learn riding, how to take care of horses and are trained to help special needs children ride.
 They also go on off-road bicycle rides and wave surfing sessions once a week and go on field trips several times a year.
 Within the house, they enjoy activity such as carpentry, workshops and participate in therapy groups.